Search

 Types of Reactors used for chemical reactions and chemical process

-Reactors are types of equipment used for carrying out some chemical reaction, they are broadly classified based on the application and involved in the energy, food, health dialysis categories and much more.
-We know that the nuclear reactor is the heart of a nuclear plant in the same way, for biological chemical reactions which take place in the human body is organic living molecules act as a complex reactor.
-By observing the nature when a raw material converts into another product, this leads to conversion, which is done in a system with a boundary and separated from surrounding; this system is called a reactor.
+Reactors are types of equipment used for carrying out some chemical reaction, they are broadly classified based on the application and involved in the energy, food, health dialysis categories, and much more.
+We know that the nuclear reactor is the heart of a nuclear plant in the same way, that biological chemical reactions that take place in the human body in organic living molecules act as a complex reactor.
+Observing the nature when a raw material converts into another product, leads to conversion, which is done in a system with a boundary and separated from surroundings; this system is called a reactor.

-People who work in the chemical plant will be familiar with this equipment, but to know more about the reactors help a lot in the shift works and in their carrier too.
+People who work in the chemical plant will be familiar with this equipment, but knowing more about the reactors helps a lot in the shift work and in their career too.

-Without much discussion let see the types of reactors used for chemical reactions.
+Without much discussion let's see the types of reactors used for chemical reactions.

-The three basic classification or chemical reactors are
+The three basic classifications or chemical reactors are

 1. Batch reactor (agitator and baffle design play an important role).